ArtifexSoftware/ghostpdl/doc/src/UnsupportedDevices.rst

 .. code-block:: postscript

-   mark % prepare stack for "putdeviceprops"
+   mark % prepare stack for "setpagedevice"

 insert these lines, which define page size and margins in points: